ADDRESSING SELECTION CRITERIA ‘MADE EASY’

 - Result – outline the result(s)/outcome(s)/benefit(s) of your action(s).

-Selection criteria examples you prepare must be relevant, specific and demonstrable in order to showcase what you have done.
-Your application will not be fully assessed or well assessed when selection criteria examples are irrelevant or the material you prepare is vague and non-specific.
+Selection criteria examples must be relevant, specific and concrete to demonstrate what you have done.
+An application will not be strong if selection criteria examples are irrelevant, vague and clichéd.
 Strong, clear and concrete responses are mandatory when preparing winning selection criteria!